‘9 successive quarters of economic decline and an impending recession': Chidambaram attacks Govt

 Chidambaram was the union finance minister from May 2004 to November 2008 and again from August 2012 to May 2014.

 Chidambaram has been attacking the government over its handling of the economy which he alleged has taken a downturn during the NDA regime.
-(AGENCIES)
+(PTI)

+‘9 successive quarters of economic decline and an impending recession’: Chidambaram attacks Govt

+NEW DELHI, July 17: Senior Congress leader P Chidambaram Friday attacked the NDA Government over its handling of the economy, alleging the BJP-led dispensation has caused nine successive quarters of economic decline and an impending recession in 2020-21.

 Editorial